videolan/x265/doc/reST/cli.rst

 	is also non-zero.
 Both vbv-bufsize and vbv-maxrate are required to enable VBV in CRF mode.
 Default 0 (disabled)

+	Note that when VBV is enabled (with a valid :option:`--vbv-bufsize`), VBV emergency denoising is turned on.
+This will turn on aggressive denoising at the frame level when frame QP > QP_MAX_SPEC (51), drastically reducing bitrate and allowing ratecontrol to assign lower QPs for the following frames.
+The visual effect is blurring, but removes significant blocking/displacement artifacts.

 .. option:: --vbv-init <float>

 	Initial buffer occupancy.
 The portion of the decode buffer which